Help

 Unlike many AirPlay® receivers, you can change the size of this buffer, which trades decreased latency for an increase in susceptibility to bad network connectivity.
 In practice, if you only require audio streaming, the buffer can be very small.
 For audio played alongside video, the buffer size will also influence its synchronization.

-A buffer size that is too small will cause audio to skip, drop out, glitch, and be generally unreliable.
+Note: A buffer size that is too small will cause audio to skip, drop out, glitch, and be generally unreliable.

 To change the buffer size, choose Adjust Latency from the menu, or long-press on the status bar at the bottom-center of the screen.
-The dialog allows you to change the buffer size, by dragging the slider or tapping the plus/minus buttons.
+The dialog allows you to change the buffer size by dragging the slider or tapping the plus/minus buttons.

 Audio Effects

 At the bottom left corner of the screen, there is an equalizer icon, representing audio effects.
 When an effect is enabled, the icon is badged with the number of enabled effects.
 Tapping the icon causes a sheet to appear, containing a tab for all available effects.
-By default Android supplies 5 effects:
+By default, Android supplies 5 effects:

 Each effect can be enabled by toggling the switch in the toolbar.
 Enabled effects are indicated with a check mark alongside the name.